 2-3 Units.
 No prerequisite.
-One lecture and three or six activity hours weekly.
-An intensive course designed to help each student understand and utilize the fundamentals and theory of training for and competing in the sport of water polo.
-The emphasis of the class is development of team and individual technique and skills.
+One lecture and three activity hours weekly for two units; and one lecture and six activity hours weekly for three units.

+This course helps students understand and utilize the fundamentals and theory of training and competing in the sport of water polo.
+Emphasizes development of team and individual techniques and skills.
 May be taken four times for credit.
 (CSU/UC) AA/AS Area H